Pasley baronets

-The Pasley Baronetcy, of Craig in the County of Dumfries, is a title in the Baronetage of Great Britain.
-It was created on 1 September 1794 for the prominent Scottish naval commander Thomas Pasley, with remainder to the male issue of his daughters.
-On his death in 1808 he was succeeded according to the special remainder by his grandson Thomas Sabine, who the following year assumed by Royal Licence the surname of Pasley in lieu of his patronymic; he was also a distinguished naval commander.
-The fifth Baronet was a literary scholar.
+The Pasley baronetcy, of Craig, near Langholm, in the County of Dumfries, is a title in the Baronetage of Great Britain.
+It was created on 1 September 1794 for the Scottish naval commander Thomas Pasley, with special remainder to the male issue of his daughters.
+On his death in 1808 he was succeeded under the remainder by his grandson Thomas Sabine, who the following year assumed by Royal Licence the surname of Pasley in lieu of his patronymic; he was also a naval commander.

+The 5th Baronet was a literary scholar and Fellow of the British Academy.
 The family surname is pronounced "Paisley".